vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 Vespa allows developers to control how filters are combined with nearestNeighbor query operator, see [Query Time Constrained Approximate Nearest Neighbor Search](https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/) for a detailed description of *pre-filtering* and *post-filtering* strategies.
-The following query examples explores the two query-time parameters which can be used to control the filtering behavior.
+The following query examples explore the two query-time parameters which can be used to control the filtering behavior.
 The parameters are

 - [ranking.matching.postFilterThreshold](reference/query-api-reference.html#ranking.matching) default 1.0